-- InterCity trains link larger Austrian cities like Innsbruck, Salzburg and Vienna.
+InterCity trains link larger Austrian cities like Innsbruck, Salzburg, Graz and Vienna.

 On the Eurail timetable InterCity trains appear as "IC".
 InterCity buses do appear in the timetable, but without an abbreviation.
 Reservations are required for InterCity buses.
 For InterCity trains an advanced reservation is not necessary but we recommend you make them during peak season (May-September) and public holidays.
 REX200 trains are not listed in the Eurail timetable.
 You can find a train schedule on the ÖBB website.

 High-speed trains in Austria